RobinHerzog/upwork-linkedin-automation/README.md

 - ONLY_FOLLOW_BUTTON
 - ONLY_MESSAGE_BUTTON
 - CONNECTION_REQUEST_SUCCESS

+# MongoDB

+If possible, do not use Mongoose.
+For each connection request, save the action in the following schema:
+- creatatedAt
+- linkedinReceiver
+- linkedinConnectionRequestMessage
+- linkedinSender

 ## Linkedin behavior to verify
 - Is the sender already in contact with the receiver